 2. How We Use Information We Collect

-We may use the information we obtain about you for purposes allowed by applicable laws, including:
+We may use the information we obtain about you, to the extent allowed by applicable laws, for purposes including to:

-- Provide the Sites to you, including to provide the services offered through the Sites or otherwise by Dana-Farber, manage any transactions (e.g., donations), and provide other important notices;
+- Provide the Sites to you, including to provide information and the services offered through the Sites or otherwise by Dana-Farber, and provide other important notices;

 - Respond to your requests, questions and comments;